arieldo/MorBot/ROS/README.md

 we will add the workspace to the ROS environment.
 This will allow us to run ROS commands from any directory.
 To do this, we will add the following line to our `.bashrc` file :

-Never heard about the mighty `.bashrc` file ??
-No Worries !

-Imagine every time you enter your room, you have a special list of things to do, like turning on the lights, opening the curtains, and setting the room temperature.
-This list helps you make your room comfortable and ready for any activities you want to do.

-In your computer, there's a special file called .bashrc.
-This file is like that list of things you do in your room.
-Every time you open a terminal (which is like entering your room), the computer looks at the .bashrc file to know what to set up and prepare.
-The file contains instructions and settings that help your computer get ready for you to work on different tasks, like building robots with ROS.

-By adding instructions to the .bashrc file, you're telling your computer to always remember certain settings, like where to find your robot pieces (packages) in your catkin workspace.
-This way, you don't have to remind your computer every time you open the terminal, and it's always ready to help you work on your robot projects.

-So now run the following command:

 ```bash
 $ echo "source ~/MorBot/morbot_ws/devel/setup.bash" >> ~/.bashrc
 $ source ~/.bashrc